 Cara is passionate and excited about providing quality treatment to children with special needs.
 This is evident by her additional training and drive to seek new and fun ways to help children to achieve their goals.
 By forming a partnership with the caregiver, goals for therapy can be met faster and while everyone is having fun!

 Cara Koscinski has her BS in Health Sciences and Master’s degree in Occupational Therapy, and BS in Health Sciences.
 Cara has been a therapist since 1997.
 She is currently attending university for her doctorate in occupational therapy.
-Her anticipated graduation date is August 2019.

 After Cara’s children were diagnosed with autism, Cara sought out services to benefit the boys.
 She could not find a therapy center that provided both quality therapy for autism and Sensory Processing Disorder AND that provided direct education to parents for carryover of treatment.
 So, she decided to create her own!
 She was the Co-Founder of Aspire Pediatric Therapy, LLC which quickly grew to provide therapy at schools, in homes, and in centers located around the Pittsburgh area.